Coronavirus infections in Washington region pass 89,000 amid hopes for reopening D.C. suburbs

 District officials have said the group’s recommendations would influence how the city reopens, but that Bowser is not required to adopt them.

-Saturday’s warm weather nonetheless brought out area residents to local waterfront neighborhoods, bike trails and parks.
-Local frustrations with sheltering in place were underscored by an announcement from the Washington Nationals baseball team, informing fans that a virtual World Series ring ceremony scheduled for Sunday had been canceled.
+Saturday’s warm weather nonetheless brought out local residents to local waterfront neighborhoods, bike trails and parks.
+Local frustrations with sheltering in place were underscored by an announcement from the Washington Nationals baseball team, informing fans that the players had elected not to receive their World Series rings until they could all be together.
+A virtual ceremony where the ring design will be unveiled will be held at 7 p.m. .

-“When team leaders discussed the plan this week with the players, the players collectively decided they would prefer to receive their rings when the team could be physically reunited,” the team said in a press release.
+“When team leaders discussed the plan this week with the players, the players collectively decided they would prefer to receive their rings when the team could be physically reunited,” the team said in a news release.

 Socially distant bunnies and masked unicorns.
 How a D.C. couple turned their front lawn into a pandemic warning.